AldieNightStar/project_montavi/INSTRUCTIONS.md

 // setScene("beginning1", "The Beginning", true, func)   - It's a main chapter (Starter)
 // setScene("beginning2", "",              false, func)  - It's a simple chapter
 setScene(name, title, isMain, func)

+// Dict with Scenes
+// To get one: mscenes["main"]
+// Do not change manualy
+scenes

+// Name of the current scene.
+By default: "main"
+// Do not change manualy
+scene_cur
 ```

 # Sequence